Check In

 Forms can be completed and submitted online.
 Once submitted, the application will automatically be sent to Family Vacation and Science and Education Program.
 You can also print, complete, scan and email the application to: fvsefamily@paradisepoint.com

-Application forms can also be turned in at the Registration Office, Attn: Kim McAnally at Family Vacation and Science and Education Program or mailed to:
+Application forms can also be turned in at the Lobby, Attn: Josh Connaughy at Family Vacation and Science and Education Program or mailed to:

 San Diego, CA 92109